 Avoid goals that can’t be measured.

 If your goal is to be the most well-known cat-fashion blogger, how do you determine what that means?
 It’s a great idealist goal, but it can’t be measured.
 You want your goal to be getting onto page 1 of Google for some specific keywords.
 That can be measured.

 But, what happens if you get to the top of page 2?
 Is that success?
+When trying to grow a pet business, you’re not always going to achieve your goals right away – but forward movement, even small, may still be seen as a win.
 It’s important to write down both the goal and what success will look like in your small pet business plan.